rqthomas/reproducibility-demo/README.md

 # Challenges with reproducing analyses

-1. Data is not available
+1. Data are not available
-2. Data is in a format that is not readable (Lotus123 spreadsheet?)
+2. Data are in a format that is not readable (Lotus123 spreadsheet?)
 3. Code is not available to run analysis (only the method section is available)
 4. Correct software is not available to read data or run analysis (i.e, \|\> requires R version 4.1 or higher)
 5. R packages used in analysis have changed and are not backward compatible (how long will dplyr support spread and gather?)